 - overnutrition – getting more nutrients than needed

-These pages focus on undernutrition.
+These pages focus on undernutrition in adults or children.
 Read about obesity for more about the problems associated with overnutrition.

 Signs and symptoms of malnutrition